TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/New-B1DNSView.md

 ```

 ## DESCRIPTION
-This function is used to create a new BloxOneDDI DNS View
+This function is used to create a new Universal DDI DNS View

 ## EXAMPLES